 Offeror is to maximize V subject to both the funding constraints and to the Offeror's solution to the mandatory and target technical requirements.
 The funding constraints include both system maintenance and system analyst support under the terms of the anticipated firm fixed price contract.

 Offeror is providing the C5 system as a supplement to an existing ecosystem.
 Therefore, the main loop time for the benchmarks, not the total runtime, is used to calculate V. The total runtime, which reflects initialization and other factors that may be affected by I/O patterns, must be submitted but does not affect the calculation of V. The prototype code UFS/GFS is not structured in this manner.
-The total runtime will be used for its contribution to KPP V. Offeror has no obligation to run the CM4 (Large), SHiELD (Medium) or SHiELD (Large) test cases, but may report them to demonstrate system performance and scaling features of the offered solution.
+The total runtime will be used for its contribution to KPP V. Offeror has no obligation to run the CM4 (Large), ESM4 (Large), SHiELD (Medium) or SHiELD (Large) test cases, but may report them to demonstrate system performance and scaling features of the offered solution.
 The runtime information from C4 is provided as supporting information only.

 Table 4-1.
 Benchmark Baselines and Weighting